Exabyte-io/documentation/docs/data/lifecycle.md

 ### 3a.
 Extraction of Properties as Structured Data

-The [properties](../properties/overview.md) contained in this data are subsequently [extracted](../properties/lifecycle/extractor.md) and [refined](../properties/lifecycle/refinement.md) through the parsing of such output files.
+The [properties](../properties/overview.md) (and/or other information) contained in the output data are subsequently [extracted](../properties/lifecycle/extractor.md) through the processing of simulation output.

-They are finally stored as [structured data](../data-structured/overview.md) within the database, to make them [retrievable](../properties/lifecycle/retrieval.md) from the Web Interface as part of the [account-owned collections](../accounts/collections.md) of entities.
+This information is further stored as [structured data](../data-structured/overview.md) in the database, and can be [retrieved](../properties/lifecycle/retrieval.md), for example, from the Web Interface as part of the [account-owned collections](../accounts/collections.md) of entities.

 ### 3b.
 Storage of Output Files as Objects

-The simulation output files are themselves stored in the form of [Objects](../data-in-objectstorage/overview.md), in order to make them accessible to the Web Interface under the [Files Tab](../jobs/ui/files-tab.md) of [Job Viewer](../jobs/ui/viewer.md).
+All simulation output files are additionally stored in the [Object storage](../data-in-objectstorage/overview.md), in order to make them accessible to the Web Interface.
+This can be accomplished under the [Files Tab](../jobs/ui/files-tab.md) of [Job Viewer](../jobs/ui/viewer.md), for example.